pyvista/vtk-data/README.md

 ### Adding the Example to PyVista's Downloads

-See the documentation within [downloads.py](https://github.com/pyvista/pyvista/blob/main/pyvista/examples/downloads.py) for adding a new method to wnload the example file within the ``pyvista.examples`` module.
+See the documentation within [downloads.py](https://github.com/pyvista/pyvista/blob/main/pyvista/examples/downloads.py) for adding a new method to download the example file within the ``pyvista.examples`` module.